 While TurboTax and UFile are both great tax preparation programs, there are other alternatives that will do the job and are completely free.
 Canadians have plenty of options when it comes to preparing their taxes, and one of the best free choices is StudioTax.
-Hopefully this StudioTax review will help a few more Canadians find out about this free tax software alternative.StudioTax includes a Quick Start Wizard that takes you through most of your taxes.
-StudioTax is a full featured program, including support for those that are self employed and those with investments or rental income.
-You can file your federal and provincial returns, and the program is also compatible with returns in Quebec.

-It’s also worth noting that, unlike the paid programs, that only allow filing 8 returns, Studiotax will let you file 20, which is the maximum that the CRA will allow to be eligible for NetFile.
+It’s also worth noting that, unlike many of the paid programs, that only allow filing 8 returns, Studiotax will let you file 20, which is the maximum that the CRA will allow to be eligible for NetFile.
 If you have more than 20 returns that need to be filed, or if you are a tax professional, you can use StudioTax Enterprise.
 This version of the software will allow you to prepare your first 20 returns free, and if you want to file more returns, you can pay $169.50 (taxes included) for unlimited tax returns.

 Things to Keep in Mind When You Use StudioTax